ontolex/morph/index.md

 ```
 </aside>

-For an inflection rule with [=base type=] defined: If the lexical entry to which it is applied features a [=base form=] or (if these are not defined) a <a data-cite="ontolex">canonical form</a> with identical [=base type=], apply the rule to this form, only.
+For an inflection rule with [=base type=] defined: If the lexical entry to which it is applied features a [=base form=] or (if these are not defined) a <a href="https://ontolex.github.io/ontolex/specification.html#CanonicalForm">canonical form</a> with identical [=base type=], apply the rule to this form, only.
 For a (generated) form, [=base type=] can be used to indicate from which form or with which rule it was generated. [=base type=] can also be used to mark stem classes in resources for which no explicit inflection rules are given.

 This was introduced for modelling stem alternations.
 In this definition, we assume that we have one lexical entry for each stem variant so that an inflection rule whose [=base type=] doesn't match will not fire if its lexical entry doesn't fire.